KxSystems/docs/docs/ml/automl/params.md

 By default, the system will save all outputs to disk (reports, images, config file, models).
 In a case where a user does not wish for all outputs to be saved, there are currently 3 options

-- 0 = Nothing is saved the models will run and display results to console but nothing persisted
+- 0 = Nothing is saved, the models will run and display results to console but nothing is persisted to disk
 - 1 = Save the model and configuration file only, will not generate a report for the user or any images
 - 2 = Save all possible outputs to disk for the user including reports, images, config and models